databrickslabs/mosaic/docs/source/api/raster-functions.rst

   **Notes**

   :code:`input`
-    - If the tile is stored on disk, :code:`input` should be the path to the tile, similar to :ref:`rst_fromfile`.
+    - If the raster is stored on disk, :code:`input` should be the path to the raster, similar to :ref:`rst_fromfile`.
-    - If the tile is stored in memory, :code:`input` should be the byte array representation of the tile, similar to :ref:`rst_fromcontent`.
+    - If the raster is stored in memory, :code:`input` should be the byte array representation of the raster, similar to :ref:`rst_fromcontent`.

   :code:`driver`
     - If not specified, :code:`driver` is inferred from the file extension